consensus-shipyard/mir/pkg/blockchain/README.md

 However, all events are intercepted and sent to the websocket server.
 The interceptor proto is simply for "extra" events.

-The interceptor proto defines two such dedicated events:
+For this implementation, there are two such dedicated events:

 - _TreeUpdate_: This event is sent by the blockchain manager (BCM) when the blockchain is updated.
   It contains all blocks in the blockchain and the id of the new head.